EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-21-how-we-work-exercise-and-stand-desk.md

 **Crazy Stat!** As a team we have done over 20,000 push ups since June 28th, 2018.

 This experiment has positively effected our team here.
 With taking just a few extra minutes a day, we increased our work completed by 17% for a 4 month span.
-We have also allowed other ITProTV employees join our slack channel and together we keep each other accountable to following a health life style.
+We have also encouraged other ITProTV employees to join our Slack channel and together we keep each other accountable to following a healthy lifestyle.

 ### Stand Desk